 Durability and Reliability

-Food safety and quality go hand-in-hand, so when mass food storage is on the line, it’s crucial to have durable labels that are tough enough for laborious processing as well as the ability to last in extreme cold environments.
+Food safety and quality go hand-in-hand, so when mass food storage is on the line, it’s crucial to have durable labels that are tough enough for laborious processing as well as the ability to last in extremely cold environments.
 If labels have wrinkles, are fading, or lifting and falling off racks, the trust of that product’s freshness might peel back as well.
 Consider a few things when purchasing cold storage labels:

 - Where are the labels being applied?